omanthuswine/Space-Invader/README.md

 - Implement at least one complete level (win by destroying all waves of enemies).
 - Provide a Start, Pause, and Game Over UI; display Score and Lives.
+- Initialize the level layout and enemy in code (you may hard-code their positions directly).
 - Ensure smooth performance.

 ## How to Play